magento/architecture/design-documents/service-isolation/distributed-auth.md

 provided in _AuthorizationProxy_ module for deployment on isolated services instances
 * A service contract to be added to _Magento\User_ module to be able to validate administrators' credentials in the _Integration_ module remotely
+* [The invoker](invoker.md) will be adding _X-Magento-User-Type_ and _X-Magento-User-Id_ headers to calls to remote services and filling them with user type and ID found in currently initiated instance of UserContextInterface
+* A _UserContextInterface_ implementation to be created - _ForwardedUserContext_ - as a part of Invoker module
+that will accept information from these headers when Magento is processing an inter-service request

 #### Flow
 Example flow of a customer editing their info considering described above